Translating and Reviewing in Context

 Click on a string on your site that’s highlighted in green (these are the strings that have been saved to Transifex for translation).
 The Translate panel will open up with the selected string appearing at the top.

-Type your translation into the translation box, then hit Save.
+After typing your translation into the translation box, then hit Save.

 After translating that string, you can go to the next string in one of several ways: